Virtual-Coffee/vc-preptember/CONTRIBUTING.md

 https://github.com/Virtual-Coffee/vc-preptember/assets/45172775/55a4e380-7b8b-4a36-a843-95237e66d4db

 > [!TIP]
 > - You can always ask for help in the `#open-source` or `#help-and-pairing` channel in Slack.
-We're here to help you 💙!
+We're here to help you! 💙
 > - We recommend resolving the merge conflicts in your local environment rather than directly on GitHub.
 > - For this contribution, we recommend you _accept both changes_.